 Databases by Subject: Planning (Urban Design, etc.)

-Offers access to international popular and scholarly literature in architecture, interior design, urban planning, archaeology, sustainable development and green design, from 1934 to the present.
+Find international, popular and scholarly literature in architecture, interior design, urban planning, and green design, from 1934 to the present.

-Citations with some abstracts of literature in economics from journals, essays, proceedings, books, book reviews, dissertations, and working papers.
-1969-present.
+Find citations and abstracts of economics literature from journals, essays, proceedings, books, book reviews, dissertations, and working papers.